Why are some art books non-circulating?

 Contact Art Collection staff to arrange a research consultation or instruction session.

 First, check NUcat , the Library's online catalogue.
 Enter the name of the artist as a subject heading, author, or keyword search.
 You may find it necessary to perform all three searches for any one artist.
-Second, consult printed art encyclopedias and biographical dictionaries located in Art and Main Reference, or online art reference sources such as Oxford Art Online.
+Second, consult printed art encyclopedias and biographical dictionaries located in Art Reference, or online art reference sources such as Oxford Art Online .

 To find articles about an artist, search art databases such as Art Abstracts, Art Index Retrospective, BHA, and ARTbibliographies Modern.
-From the library's homepage, click the Databases tab in the search box.
+These and other online sources are linked on the Art History LibGuide .
+From the library's homepage, you can also navigate to these by clicking the Databases tab in the search box.
 Choose the subject "Art and Architecture" from the pulldown menu.
 To search multiple databases at once, use the CrossSearch feature in ER and select "Art and Architecture," then choose the databases to include in your search.

-A helpful place to start is ARTstor a database of over a million images that you can download or print for scholarly use.
+A helpful place to start is the ARTstor database, containing over a million images that you can download or print for scholarly use.

 If you know the name of the artist who created the work, follow the steps outlined above for locating a book or article on a specific artist.
 You might also check museum catalogues, if you know which museum owns the work.
 You can then check to see if the work you are interested in is illustrated or discussed in these sources.

-For more image sources, consult the LibGuide for Images .
+For more online image sources, consult the resources listed on the Digital Images LibGuide .

 Art museums' shops often sell reproductions of works in their and other museums' collections.
 If you know which museum owns the original work of art in which you're interested, contact that museum to purchase a reproduction.